It’s impossible to think about Germany, or even Berlin, without thinking about World War II.

 Jewish Museum Berlin

-“Telling stories with objects” as stated in their website, is the Museum’s collections principle.
-These objects exemplify the Jewish culture and history, and honor the people whose stories they tell.
+“Telling stories with objects” as stated on their website, is the Museum’s collections principle.
+These objects exemplify the Jewish culture and history and honor the people whose stories they tell.

 House of the Wannsee Conference

 This is the location where the high officials of the Nazi party on January 20, 1942, discussed the “final solution”, or better saying, the extermination of the European Jews.